Basingstoke’s fight against loneliness

 Old Basing

 The beautiful parish of Old Basing has a range of social and sporting groups on offer to those of all ages.
-Groups such as the Old Basing U3A predominantly aimed at those who have retired or never worked.
+Groups such as the Old Basing U3A predominantly aimed at those who have retired or are no longer working full time.
 U3A offers so many recreational and social activities, alongside trips and study groups and are always looking for fresh faces so any new members will be welcomed fondly.
 For women only, the Women’s Institute is a friendly and inclusive group which run a range of activities including a walking group, trips to theatre productions and a weekly coffee morning.
 For those who are looking for something active, there are clubs involving cricket, archery and bowling.
 There is also a Morris dancing club open to all!
 For creatives, why not try out The Basing Art Group or the Old Basing Camera Club.
 Conversely, if you have an interest in history, try out The Old Basing History Group and for music lovers the Old Basing Singers will be a hit.
 Some great ways to socialise and meet others, are by joining The Old Basing Ivy or the Old Basing Royal British Legion.
 Please take a look at the Old Basing and Lychpit Parish website for more details.

 Rural areas group and societies